jtompuri/weighted-voronoi-stippling/README.md

 # Weighted Voronoi Stippling

-This repository contains a high-performance implementation of the Weighted Voronoi Stippling algorithm (Secord 2002) with GPU and CPU optimizations for converting grayscale images into artistic stipple representations.
+This repository contains a high-performance CPU implementation of the Weighted Voronoi Stippling algorithm (Secord 2002) for converting grayscale images into artistic stipple representations.

 ## Example output